AlwaysAError/Insanity/README.md

 # NOTICE!!!
-I have stopped working on this project due to Visual Studio auto saving all the damn breaking the project file's and half of the source code and I am not dealing with all that so I have uploaded almost all source code for you guys to go and use for what ever you want like making your own RecRoom cheat.
+I have stopped working on this project due to Visual Studio auto saving all the damn code breaking the project file's and half of the source code and I am not dealing with all that so I have uploaded almost all source code for you guys to go and use for what ever you want like making your own RecRoom cheat.

 # Insanity
 Some of the source code for a RecRoom cheat called Insanity.